Sekai Machache

 Sekai Machache is a visual artist and curator who lives in Glasgow, Scotland, and works internationally.
 She works primarily in photography and seeks to interrogate the notion of self.

 Biography

 Sekai Machache was born in 1989 in Harare, Zimbabwe.
 In 2012, Machache graduated from the Duncan of Jordanstone College of Art & Design (Dundee, Scotland).
 In 2020, she received the Morton Award for an artist working in lens-based media, presented by the Royal Scottish Academy.
-In the same year, her work featured in the Scottish Black Lives Matter Mural Trail and she will be joining the 2021-2023 Talbot Rice Gallery Residency Programme.
+In the same year, her work featured in the Scottish Black Lives Matter Mural Trail.
+Between 2021 and 2023 she participated in the Talbot Rice Gallery Residency Programme.
 She is a founder and member of the Yon Afro Collective and in 2020, joined the Edinburgh Sculpture Workshop as a trustee.